El Paso Health Network

 Pine Trees

-Pine trees offer all kinds of birds shelter and a place for their nests.
+Pine trees offer shelter to many types of birds.
 Although pine trees of various types are native to Texas, the early days of El Paso probably did not include many pine trees at all.
 Arguably, it was not until about the early half of the 20th Century did pine trees start to appear in large numbers in the Borderland area.
 The reason was due to the so called "urban sprawl," when home builders were building their modern cookie-cutter homes with adequate sprinkler systems for watering foliage, subsequently allowing home owners the luxury of maintaining lush green lawns, various trees, shrubs and flowers.

-Mating seasons for dove in El Paso are especially successful because of friendly backyards with bird feeders.
+Mating seasons for dove in El Paso are especially successful because of friendly backyards with bird feeders and bird platforms.
 Additionally, the increased number of pine trees has enabled doves to thrive and grow in population in recent decades.

 Back to top »